IVSoftware/disable-drag-selection/README.md

 As your image shows, the problem is that dragging over multiple cells with `MultiSelect` enabled is going to break that rule by selecting "multiple cells per column".
 ___

 In other words, we need to be able to preview when the cell selection is changing, and have some criteria for whether to allow the change to occur.
-The ideal place to do this is in `DataGridView.SetSelectedCallCore` and since this is a protected method that fires no event, it's necessary to make a lightweight extended class for `DataGridView`.
+The `DataGridView.SetSelectedCellCore` method is an ideal place to do this, and since this is protected and fires no event, it's necessary to make a lightweight extended class `DataGridViewEx : DataGridView`.

 The main feature of `DataGridViewEx` is to be able to `SingleSelectInColumn(int columnIndex, int rowIndex)`.
-As you do in your code, this needs to happen `OnCellMouseDown`.
-But to fix your problem with the drag-select, we _also_ need to detect `OnCellMouseEnter`.
+Your code is correct that this needs to happen `OnCellMouseDown`.
+But to fix your problem with the drag-select, we _also_ need to call it `OnCellMouseEnter`.

-1. If the Mouse left button is down when the cell is entered, we know it's a drag-select.
-2. In this case, we allow selection changes _only_ in the column that the mouse is currently over.
-3. Then, using `BeginInvoke`, we post the `SingleSelectInColumn(int columnIndex, int rowIndex)` at the end of the message queue.
+Meanwhile, the overridden `SetSelectedCellCore` method inspects `_allowedColumn` and if it's set, disallows attempted changes to any other column.

 I used the minimal test code shown below to verify that this works as intended.